Viktoru/mlfruitandnut/README.md

 # The Fruit and Nut Cultivars Database (FNCD)

-The custom module mlfruitandnut search and dynamically display crops and cultivars.
+The custom module mlfruitandnut dynamically searches and displays crops and cultivars.

 See a glimpse about the module.
 Open this [video](https://vimeo.com/325511947).